fabianbaiertum/Optiver-hackaTUM/README.md

 ## Market making with microstructure signals

 For each stock we ran a **microstructure-driven market making strategy**, based on my previous work from IMC Prosperity and Optiver hackathon (including a **1st place** result).
+I extended the logic with added safety nets, an execution layer and taking into account outstanding orders for the pricing (excluding our outstanding orders from the LOB).

 The market-maker was split into three modules: